Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Computational Results

-Table~\ref{tab:policy_networks} shows the validation performance of the policy networks on G123.
-The learning rate for the Adam optimizer was set to 0.001 for all networks, except for those trained on the 10x7 instances.
-For these, we set the learning rate to 0.0005 to avoid overfitting.
+Table~\ref{tab:policy_networks} shows the validation performance of the branching networks on G123.
+The learning rate for the Adam optimizer was set to 0.001 (the default value) for all networks, except for those trained on the 10x7 instances.
+For these, we set the learning rate to 0.0005 to delay overfitting.
 Higher rates represent more aggressive adjustments of the DNN weights.
 We use the \emph{early stopping} termination criteria, which stops the training after no performance improvement on the validation set is seen for a predetermined number of epochs (in our case 50).

 The columns of the table are as follows.
-The number of shared layers (i.e., those with shared weights as in Figure~\ref{fig:cpmpdl}) and non-shared layers are given.
+The number of shared weight layers (SWL) and non-shared weight layers (NSWL) are given.
 The number of weights is the number of arcs in the DNN between perceptrons.
 We use the loss function \emph{categorical crossentropy} (CCE) to judge the performance of the DNN.
-CCE measures the distance of the output of the DNN to the desired probability distribution.
+CCE measures the distance of the output of the DNN to the desired probability distribution (shown in Equation \ref{kss}).
 A key advantage of CCE over the classification error is that it not only penalizes incorrect predictions, but also correct predictions that are weak.
 For example, a DNN suggesting a correct move with only slightly higher confidence than incorrect moves will receive a worse CCE value than a DNN that assigns a high confidence value to the correct move.
 The accuracy refers to the percentage of the validation set for which the DNN predicts the correct move.

-For DLTS we provide the average gap (computed as the total number of DLTS moves on the dataset divided by the total number of moves required to solve all instances to optimality) to the optimal solution on a dataset of 100 validation instances each of G1, G2 and G3.
-We also provide the average time to solve the validation instances using the DFS search strategy without a value network.
-We use the log branch pruning strategy with a $p$ value found through a grid search.